Reinforcing RCTs with Multiple Priors while Learning about External Validity: Model Simulations

 \section{Model Simulations}

-In this section, we present Monte Carlo simulations of our model.
+In this section, we present Monte Carlo simulations of our model using the generalized $\epsilon$-Greedy policy rule presented in Section \ref{subsec:policyrule}.
 The purpose of these simulations is to highlight different aspects of our analytical results and to provide a sense of the tightness of our analytic bounds.
-We consider the case with only two treatment arms, $D\in\{0,1\}$ and assume that $Y(0) \sim N(1,1)$ and $Y(1) \sim N(1.3,1)$.
+We consider the case with only two treatment arms, $D\in\{0,1\}$, and assume that $Y(0) \sim N(1,1)$ and $Y(1) \sim N(1.3,1)$.
 We assess the performance of our model according to the three outcomes outlined in Section \ref{sec:analytical_results}: concentrations bounds, probability of making a mistake, and average earnings.
-We simulate each experiment 1000 times, with each experiment lasting at most 1000 periods.
+We simulate each experiment 1000 times, with each experiment lasting at most 1000 instances.